Cacao Nirvana Brownies

-In a large sauce of sauté pan, melt Butter over low heat then add broken the Chocolate, stir gently until almost melted, then remove from heat (the chocolate will finish melting).
+In a large sauce of sauté pan, melt Butter over low heat then add broken Bitter Sweet Chocolate, stir gently until almost melted, then remove from heat (the chocolate will finish melting).

 Once the chocolate is cooled, begin pouring in the eggs, in a steady stream, into the chocolate, stirring constantly.

-This will keep the eggs from curdling; Chocolate scrambled eggs, while tastey, are not all that satisfying.
+This will keep the eggs from curdling; Chocolate scrambled eggs are not all satisfying.